Three steps to help you leap over your biggest fears

 The second step is to ask yourself what would the benefits be of at least making an attempt.
 These benefits could be financial, capabilities, career or emotional.

-If the decision or challenge will help you make a change for yourself or for others it can help you feel significant which, as Seth Godin says, gives you a boost of happiness and wellbeing that can bring newfound joy to your life.
+If the decision or challenge will help you make a change for yourself or for others it can help you feel significant which gives you a boost of happiness and wellbeing that can bring newfound joy to your life.

 3. Ask: What are the Costs of Inaction….?

-The third step is to think about what costs there would be if you avoid this decision or taking up this opportunity, in six months, 12 months or in three year’s time.
+The third step is to consider the potential costs of avoiding this decision or passing on this opportunity, whether in six months, 12 months, or three years.

-Ask yourself what the costs would be to your career, financially, emotionally or physically etc.
+Ask yourself what the costs would be to your career, finances, mental health or physical health etc.

 I have found the exercise of getting fears out of my head and examining them makes them seem a lot smaller and more manageable.

-If you’re looking for a strategy that’s worked for over 2,000 years to stop fears getting in the way of you taking steps forward, starting a project that makes change or letting go of old habits, put the Fear Setting Strategy in your courage box and bring it out when you need it next.
+If you’re looking for a strategy that’s worked for over 2,000 years to stop fears getting in the way of you taking steps forward to solve a complex challenge or letting go of old habits, put the Fear Setting Strategy in your courage box and bring it out when you need it next.

 I’ve created a template for you to give the Fear Setting Strategy a try.
 Download it here - > Download.